 I want you to realise that each and every day we get a fresh start, a new opportunity to change what hasn't worked for you, to reach out and grab this opportunity and create a great life for you and those around you.
 We can live a life of love, passion, creativity, fun, adventure and purpose and we can do it all in a balanced, healthy way.

 Help us to inspire the world, together we can make it better!

-Our next challenge is a 500km hike from London to 7thrise near Falmouth in Cornwall, I look forward to lots of you joining myself and my lovely lady on our little adventure, either on the trail or reading the story as it unfolds.
+My next challenge is a 700km (425mile) trek from London to Lands End with my girlfriend.
+Read all about it here and I look forward to you joining us on, either on the trail or reading the story as it unfolds.